trinhgiahuy/comp.ce.100-rust-exercise-guide/src/2_build-and-run.md

 ## Build the application

+Before we start, switch to the project directory in your terminal (e.g. Git Bash):

+`cd alien-shooter-template-rs`

+Then set the cross-compiler for this directory.
+We use Cortex-A9 v7 with "none" operating system and embedded application binary interface (EABI):

+`rustup target add armv7a-none-eabi`

 We're going to need to provide the location of the manufacturer's tools as an environment variable.
 Setting the environment variable is different on different types of terminals. **OBS:** Note that using Windows command prompt is not recommended.
 Here's The synopsis:

 | Terminal | Command |